Baby Crawling: How Do You Encourage Your Baby To Crawl?

 Crawling has opened up a whole new world for her – a tangled maze of table legs and the previously undiscovered underside of furniture – and we’re often finding her edging beneath a sofa or retrieving her from being wedged under a chair.
 Everyone said once babies became mobile it would be a nightmare, but so far we’re finding it a whole lot more fun (walking will be a whole other ball game though, right?)

-I don’t want her to be backwards about coming forwards, but I reckon it can’t be too far off judging from her more mobile baby friends.
+I don’t want her to be backwards about baby crawling forwards, but I reckon it can’t be too far off judging from her more mobile baby friends.
 She’ll surely figure it out for herself soon enough but in the meantime, does anyone have any good tips for baby-proofing a flat?

 (Photos taken first thing this morning, hence the sleep-suit and bed hair).